 Notes

-- This recipe makes 16 extra large cookies or about 3 dozen regular cookies.
+- This recipe makes about 16 extra large cookies or 2-3 dozen regular sized cookies.

 - Make sure the brown butter has cooled down before adding to the sugar.
 If it’s too warm it can start to cook the sugar making the final cookies grainy.

-- This recipe is adapted from this Buzzfeed Tasty video
+- This recipe is adapted from this video.

 Angelia says